jobtalle/ccNoise/README.md

 ccNoise
 =======

-A lightweight coherent noise library
+ccNoise is a lightweight coherent noise library, which can be used to render and combine:
+- White noise
+- Value noise
+- Worley noise
+- Perlin noise

 The following libraries are required to build ccNoise:
 - [ccRandom](https://github.com/jobtalle/ccRandom)